KathPog/DVCS-test/README.md

 # DVCS-test
-Checking how version control works on GitHub
+Checking how VC works on GitHub

 ### My Details
 - Kasia